damithaudesh662/GenAIVideoDetection/README.md

 ---

 ## 📖 Overview
-Recent video generators such as **SVD** and **Sora** can produce hyper-realistic human videos, making deepfake detection increasingly challenging.
+Recent video generators such as **VEO** and **Sora** can produce hyper-realistic human videos, making deepfake detection increasingly challenging.
 This project introduces a **multi-modal framework** that detects AI-generated videos based on **physical inconsistencies**, not just visual artifacts.

 We combine **motion biomechanics**, **semantic appearance consistency**, and **geometric depth stability** to identify synthetic human videos.